AtrayeeNeog/Visualization_2019-20/Documentation/MainMeeting_2020_05_27_MOM.md

 * The procedure for creating the graphs from seeds of question 2 was presented and discussed
 * The goodness of the seeds were presented
-* Agenda for the next meeting(in two weeks) was discussed *
+* Agenda for the next meeting(in two weeks) was discussed

 ### What next?

 * Further Literature review
-* Plot Parallel Coordinates have to be discussed and changed.
+* Dynamic time warping needs to be researched
-* Work on Adjacency Matrix for each channel for comparison and analysis.
-* More measurements need to be compared for question 1
+* The p-values need to be recalculated and compared
-* Clustering of the network should be decided
+* All the comparisons should come as a whole graphs (to check for the majority voting)
-* continue with qustion 2 and seeds and work on the big graph (find an stopping criteria)
+* continue with question 2 and seeds with other measures and more adjustments
-* Explore each channel separately for measures
+* Read the Literature for understanding and clustering the Parallel coordinates

 ### Next Meeting's agenda(May, 27th, 1pm)?